 The band would continue into the future as a three piece.
 They would achieve number one singles, number one albums, Brit Award winning glory, and further critical acclaim.
 They would produce fantastic records such as This Is My Truth Tell Me Yours, Everything Must Go, and late career brilliance with Postcards From a Young Man, all of which would feature perfect melodies and ever-insightful lyrics.
 One-off singles such as the band’s number one Masses Against the Classes are perfect gems of gorgeous, hard rock revolt.
 However, through it all, The Holy Bible stands tall as a textbook of personal anguish; an album of battle-ready music, willing to do anything to get its message across.

 The Manics deserve far more praise for their brilliance than they seem to get.
 I may prefer to listen to their record This Is My Truth Tell Me Yours, my favourite songs may be from a later period in the band’s career, but no other Manic Street Preachers album makes me feel this real.
-The Holy Bible is one of the few records that can change your life, breaking you into a world where you can speak about what’s happening within.
-Everyone has the ability to unleash what’s hurting them, what’s troubling them about society, and everyone has a voice to fight for what is right.

 If anything, The Holy Bible is pure.
 It’s a rebirth of the album as a document to fight for what is held within, no matter how bleak or horrifying those truths may be.
 I will happily argue that this is one of the most important, powerful, shocking and impressive records released, period.
 The Manic Street Preachers achieved something that is so rare in popular music; they achieved perfection, in all its grotesque and awful glory.
 It isn’t the kind of perfection you may normally associate with the word, it was perfection because it was human.